Taking the time to look inwards allows for focus, progression, and success.

 What does coaching look like?

 Coaching, fundamentally, is the process used to extract, and encourage the use of, unlocked potential, to allow a person to perform at their best.
 Coaching focuses on the present.
-It’s not the job of a coach to provide answers but rather to allow the coachee to discover the answers they already hold.
+It’s not the job of a coach to provide answers but rather to allow the participant to discover the answers they already hold.
 A coach guides and facilitates to enable these discoveries, unlocking the potential for performance at a higher level.

 An important component of coaching is trust.
 The trust of the coach enables the client to fully embrace the process and have faith in the knowledge of the coach and the techniques used.
 The trust of the client informs the coach that the process will be entered into with respect and willingness.
 This mutual relationship between coach and client is unique and is essential for the coaching process to work.